RegisKonan/RegisKonan.github.io/content/authors/_index.md

   - name: "University of the Basque Country (UPV/EHU)"
     url: "https://www.ehu.eus"

-bio: "data Scientist specializing in Artificial Intelligence and Machine Learning, with a strong background in generative modeling (VAEs), complex networks, and fluid mechanics."
+bio: "Data Scientist specializing in Artificial Intelligence and Machine Learning, with a strong background in generative modeling (VAEs), complex networks, and fluid mechanics."

 interests: []
 education: